ShaunCurtis/Blazr.Demo/readme.md

 Take and use what you wish.

+**Please**:

-**Please** if you're using it in a commercial setting, get your organisation to make a specifc donation to a charity for it's usage.
+> If you're using it in a commercial setting, get your organisation to make a specifc donation to a charity for it's usage.

 It doesn't matter how much, or where.
 It will make a difference, and I will have made a [very small] contribution to making the world a better place.